EnterpriseDB/edb-ansible/roles/install_dbserver/README.md

-How to include the 'edb.postgres.install' role in your Playbook
+How to include the 'install_dbserver' role in your Playbook
 ----------------

-Below is an example of how to include the edb.postgres.install role:
+Below is an example of how to include the install_dbserver role: